 We study a policy experiment in the D.R.
 Congo that randomly assigned 38,028 property owners to the status quo tax rate or to a rate reduction.
 This variation in tax liabilities reveals that the status quo rate lies above the revenue-maximizing tax rate…

 with Bergeron A, Bessone P, Kabeya JK, and Tourek G. Working Paper.
 VoxDev Summary.
-R&R American Economic Review.
+Conditionally accepted, American Economic Review.

 This paper investigates whether a low-capacity state can raise more tax revenue through the optimal assignment of its tax collectors.
 We study the two-stage random assignment of property tax collectors (i) into teams, and (ii) to neighborhoods in a large Congolese city…